Syrkhavend

-Syrkhavend (Sırxavənd) or Nor Ghazanchi (Նոր Ղազանչի) is a village that is, de facto, in the Martakert Province of the breakaway Republic of Artsakh; de jure it is in the Agdam District of Azerbaijan, in the disputed region of Nagorno-Karabakh.
+Syrkhavend (Sırxavənd) or Nor Ghazanchi (Նոր Ղազանչի) is a village located in the Aghdara District of Azerbaijan, in the disputed region of Nagorno-Karabakh.
 The village had an Azerbaijani majority prior to their expulsion during the First Nagorno-Karabakh War.

 Geography

 The village of Nor Ghazanchi was founded on the left bank of the Khachen River in the mountainous regions of Murovdag.
 Its total area is 2181 hectares of which 487 hectares are of agricultural significance and 1582 hectares consists of forest lands.
 The village is located on the Martakert-Stepanakert mountain road, which was built in the early 1960s.
 Nor Ghazanchi is 30 km away from Aghdam and Martakert and 40 km away from Stepanakert.

 History

 Archeological findings from the surrounding landscape shows that there has been a settlement in the immediate area since the 12th century.
 The current village was founded in the 17th century.
 A church named St. George's Church was built in the village in the 19th century but was later destroyed.
 There are numerous khachkars and ancient gravestones that can be found in and around the village.

 During the Soviet period, the village was part of the Mardakert District of the Nagorno-Karabakh Autonomous Oblast (NKAO), established in 1923.
 The village was collectivized in 1931 and received electricity in 1963.

 There were 167 people from the village that took part in the Second World War.
 65 were killed, in memory of which a monument was erected in the village.